By Stacy Martin, LIRS Vice President for Mission Advancement

-Antonieta Cádiz’s May 15 piece “Congreso busca modificar beneficios para víctimas de abuso” (Congress Seeks to Modify Benefits for Victims of Abuse)
+Antonieta Cádiz’s May 15 piece “Congreso busca modificar beneficios para víctimas de abuso” (Congress Seeks to Modify Benefits for Victims of Abuse) quotes Sigmon as saying:

 “Some victims, it seems, are more worthy than other victims.
 This is the clear message sent by a deeply flawed version of the Violence Against Women Act (VAWA) that is headed for a vote in the U.S. House of Representatives.”

 Writing at Sojourners‘ blog, God’s Politics, LIRS President Linda Hartke raises strong concerns about H.R.
 4970, which would deny vulnerable immigrants “many of the very protections first created by VAWA, and even help perpetrate the abuse from which they are seeking to escape.”